SEAVAX™ - ROBOTIC VACUUM SHIP

 World Health Organization, Avenue Appia 20, 1211 Geneva 27, Switzerland.
 Telephone: + 41 22 791 21 11 and Facsimile (fax): + 41 22 791 31 11.
 We should like the opportunity of carrying out a feasibility study for the most polluted rivers.
 If that is of interest to any Government or Group please contact us.

-AWARD WINNING DESIGN - The original concept ship that led to the SeaVax design won this "Clean Energy" award in December 2016.
-Copyright © January 27 2017 Blueplanet Universal Holdings Ltd, all rights reserved.
+AWARD WINNING DESIGN - [LEFT] The original concept ship that led to the SeaVax design won this "Clean Energy" award in December 2016.
+[RIGHT] The "Clean Energy" award on the right is for SeaVax for the best ocean regeneration project.
+Copyright © photographs January 27 2017 and March 27 2018.
+Blueplanet Universal Holdings Ltd, all rights reserved.
 You will need permission from BUHL to reproduce this picture except for educational purposes or review.

 While plastic is the main target for this incredible machine, seawater could be filtered in various ways to remove toxic waste, in tandem with the primary objectives.
 This might give the world a means to treat known areas of high risk, such as the African and Indo-Pacific regions.
 Such measures, though local, could have international significance once the ocean currents are examined.